mikegeeves/pact-examples/pact-examples/docs/pact-examples.md

 {'values_changed': {"root['metadata']['pactSpecification']['version']": {'new_value': '2.0.0', 'old_value': '3.0.0'}}}
 ```

-Pre-requisites:
+### Pre-requisites:

-Currently needing to use Node v14.
+- Currently needing to use Node v14.
 More recent versions have problems with the
   npx docusaurus.

-For examnple using nvm: nvm use lts/fermium
+  For example using nvm: `nvm use lts/fermium`

-TODO:
+### TODO:

 - Coloured output from Actions directly or via Makefile doesn't work in GitHub currently